4.2. White matter deficits: the cause of stuttering?

 Fractional anisotropy

-In brain research, fractional anisotropy is a measure describing the degree of anisotropy in the diffusion of water molecules.
-A value of zero means that diffusion is isotropic, i.e. it is equal in all directions.
-In and around nerve fibers, diffusion is anisotropic, namely lower orthogonal to the direction of the fibers and/or higher in fiber direction.
-Tendentially, nisotropy is the higher the better the fibers are coated with myelin – even if also some other factors influence fractional anisotropy, e.g., crossing fibers.
-Particularly radial diffusivity, i.e., perpendicular to fiber direction, is clearly correlated to myelination: the lower the radial diffusivity, the thicker the myelin.
-The relation of axial diffusivity, i.e., in fiber direction, to myelination, or to the maturation of the fibers in general, is still a matter of debate (see, e.g., Alexander et al., 2007; Bartzokis et al., 2012; Mädler et al., 2008; Uda et al., 2015; Wei et al., 2013). (return)
+In brain research, fractional anisotropy (FA) is a measure describing the degree of anisotropy in the diffusion of water molecules.
+A value of zero means that diffusion is isotropic; that is, it is equal in all spatial directions.
+In and around nerve fibers, diffusion is anisotropic, namely, lower orthogonal to the direction of the fibers and/or higher in fiber direction.
+Tendentially, anisotropy is the higher the better the fibers are coated with myelin, although some other factors also influence FA, for instance, crossing fibers.

-Superior longitudinal fasciciulus (SLF)
+Superior longitudinal fasciculus (SLF)

 Zatorre, Fields, and Johansen-Berg (2012) about the control of myelination: